 At the North Ward campus, the Educational Support Centre:

 - provides within classroom support, small group and individual support to identified students across Years 7-10;

 - works collaboratively with parents, students, teachers, non-academic staff and external stakeholders (such as Advisory Visiting Teachers and health care professionals) to identify the differential, focused or intensive learning needs of students, reasonable adjustments and resources;

-- Provides ongoing guidance and support for students, parents, academic and non-academic staff;
+- provides ongoing guidance and support for students, parents, teachers and non-academic staff; and

 The Head of Educational Support, Miss Kathryn Tebble, is committed to identifying the barriers that inhibit some students from participating in, and achieving their full potential within their educational development.
-Access to Educational Support is on a referral basis, from parents, administration or teachers.
+Students requiring additional support can be identified by self-referral, parent or teacher referral.